-Yes No
+∑ Yes □ No

-If No, please indicate the reason(s) they are not included in the Synar survey.
-Please check all that apply.
+If No, pl all that d ease indicate the reason(s) they are not included in the Synar survey.
+Please check apply.
 State law bans vending machines.

-- State law bans vending machines from locations accessible to youth. - State has a contract with the FDA and is actively enforcing the vending machine requirements of the Family Smoking Prevention and Tobacco Control Act. - Other (Please describe.)

-If Yes, please indicate how likely it is that vending machines will be sampled.

-Vending machines are sampled separately to ensure vending machines are included in the sample

-Vending machines are sampled together with over the counter outlets, so it is possible that no vending machines were sampled, however they are included in the sampling frame and have a non-zero probability of selection Other reasons (Please describe.)

-5. Which category below best describes the sample design?
+State law bans vending machines from locations accessible to youth.
+State has a contract with the FDA and is actively enforcing the vending machine requirements of the Family Smoking Prevention and Tobacco Control Act.
+Other (Please describe.)
+If Y es, please indicate how likely it is that vending machines will be sampled. in X pos Vending machines are sampled separately to ensure vending machines are included the sample Vending machines are sampled together with over the counter outlets, so it is saible that no vending machines were sampled, however they are included in the impling frame and have a non-zero probability of selection Other reasons (Please describe.)
+5. Which o category below best describes the sample design?
 (Check only one.)
 Census (STOP HERE: Appendix B is complete.)

-Unstratified statewide sample:

-Simple random sample (Go to Question 9.)
+Un stratified statewide sample: Simple random sample (Go to Question 9.)
 Systematic random sample (Go to Question 6.)
 Single-stage cluster sample (Go to Question 8.)
 Multistage cluster sample (Go to Question 8.)
+Stı ratified sample: Simple random sample (Go to Question 7.)
+Systematic random sample (Go to Question 6.)
+Single-stage cluster sample (Go to Question 7.)
+Multistage cluster sample (Go to Question 7.)
+Other (Please describe and go to Question 9.)
+6. e the systematic sampling methods.
+(After completing Question 6, go to Question 7 ication is used.
+Otherwise go to Question 9.)
+7. Provide the following information about stratification. a.
+Provide a full description of the strata that are created.
+Louisiana is divided into ten geographic regions.
+The geographic regions are shown in the map below.
+These 10 administrative regions comprise the strata.

+Is clustering used within the stratified sampl ).
+Is clustering used within the stratified samp le ? -- ---- --------------- ------ -------- ----- ------------ ------ ---- ---

+☐ Yes (Go to Question 8.)